Application Note: Wine Analysis using Fluorescence Spectroscopy

 Two white wine samples from different regions (Pinot Grigio, Sicily and Falanghina, Benevento) were measured in quartz cuvettes of 10 mm path-length in right angle geometry.
 To maintain the intact food matrix, the samples were used as obtained with optical density (OD) 0.5.The excitation-emission maps (EEM) of the wine samples were obtained and are shown in Figures 1 and 2 using the F980 software.
 The emission maxima can be seen at 456 nm upon excitation maxima at 370 nm agreeing with the fluorescence spectra of phenols and flavonols.

-If you have enjoyed reading our Application Note, why not sign-up to our infrequent newsletter via our red Sign-Up button below.
+If you have enjoyed reading our Application Note on wine analysis using fluorescence spectroscopy, why not sign-up to our infrequent newsletter via our red Sign-Up button below.
+Alternatively, dive right in and explore our extensive library of fluorescence spectroscopy applications, research and technical notes.